madroach/minimalist/README.txt

 ----------------------------------------------------------------------------
 IV.
 Check configuration

-You always can check configuration with command:
+You always can check your configuration with:

  minimalist.pl - [listname [listname ... ]]